-The stabilised discrete problem (2.6) is solved in a nested iteration on a given triangulation \mathcal{T}{l} with MATLAB's standard-minimiser fminunc (with default tolerances).
-We set $\gamma = 1$ in the stabilisation term (2.5) in all our experiments.
-This is motivated by [9, Theorem 4.4] which suggest that $\gamma = 1$ yields an optimal convergence rate.
+The stabilised discrete problem (2.5) is solved in a nested iteration on a given triangulation \mathcal{T}{l} with MATLAB's standard-minimiser fminunc with default tolerances.
+Gradient and Hessian of the discrete energy are available and therefore provided to fminunc.
+We set $\gamma = 1$ in the stabilisation term (2.4) in all our experiments.
+This is motivated by ([12], Theorem 4.4) which suggest that $\gamma = 1$ yields an optimal convergence rate.
 The discrete solution of the previous AFEM loop iteration serves as a start vector for fminunc; for the first iteration, the initial vector is zero everywhere up to the Dirichlet boundary nodes.
 Since the Galerkin orthogonality is not required in Theorem 4.1, the termination of an iterative realisation for SOLVE is not a sensitive issue.
 In the computational PDEs, it is a fundamental issue to involve inexact solve.
 In this paper, however, the numerical examples are run with the standard settings of MATLAB.